Constitution and Rules

 7.5 The Trustees may be indemnified against risk and expense out of the Club property.

-8.1 On being admitted to the Club every Member must pay an annual subscription at a rate or rates prescribed by the Committee at the Annual General Meeting of the Club.
-Currently these are;
+8.1 On being admitted to the Club every Member must pay an annual subscription at a rate or rates as displayed in the Club House and circulated in the Newsletter and on the Website.

 8.2 The subscription is deemed to be a debt due to the Treasurer of the Club for the time being and shall be due on the 1st April in any year or in the case of a new Member the date from which the Member shall be admitted as a Member of the Club.